alexwlchan/alexwlchan.net/src/_posts/2018/2018-04-18-anti-social-media.md

 {%
-  slide
-  :deck => "anti_social_media",
-  :slide => 22,
+  slide_image2
+  filename="slide22.png"
-  :alt => "A photo of a soldiers in back clothing standing outside a door, with the text “Posting personal info: SWATing” overlaid."
+  alt="A photo of a soldiers in back clothing standing outside a door, with the text “Posting personal info: SWATing” overlaid." caption="Image: US & Romanian forces conduct bilateral training, by [Sgt.
+Esdras Ruano](https://commons.wikimedia.org/wiki/File:U.S._%26_Romanian_Forces_Conduct_Bilateral_Training_150225-M-XZ244-306.jpg).
+Public domain."
 %}
-  Image: US & Romanian forces conduct bilateral training, by [Sgt.
-Esdras Ruano](https://commons.wikimedia.org/wiki/File:U.S._%26_Romanian_Forces_Conduct_Bilateral_Training_150225-M-XZ244-306.jpg).
-  Public domain.
-{% endslide %}

 And a final odious form of this technique is [SWATing][swating].
 After somebody's address has been leaked online, another person makes a phone call to the police and calls in a fake threat -- bomb hoax, hostage situation, home shooting -- which gets armed police send to their house.